-- A possible cause of Skipped pages is familar and/or impatient visitors clicking through slow loading pages
+- A possible cause of Skipped pages is familiar and/or impatient visitors clicking through slow loading pages

 - Tracking both Load Times and Skipped Pages requires that a snapshot be taken as soon as possible after a page begins loading and reading the snapshot once loading is complete.